 Haphazard use of the anonymous sources diminishes the credibility of news reports and the newspapers publishing such reports.

-Click here to download the statistics prepared by South Asia Check on this issue.
+Click here to download the spreadsheet of anonymous sources statistics prepared by South Asia Check.

 This material is copyrighted but may be used for any purpose by giving due credit to southasiacheck.org.